iotaledger/identity.rs/identity_sui_name_tbd/src/iota_sdk_abstraction/README.md

 The folder structure in `sdk_types` matches the way the original IOTA Client Rust SDK provides the above listed crates via `pub use`.

-The `target` specific `pub use` and `type` expressions contained in the local 'mod.rs' file are switching these dependencies so that for NON wasm32 targets the original IOTA Client Rust SDK is use and for wasm32 targets the code conatained in the `sdk_types` folder is used.
+This module (file 'mod.rs' contained in this folder) provides several `build target` specific `pub use` and `type` expressions.
+For **NON wasm32 targets**, these target specific dependency switches, provide the original IOTA Client Rust SDK sources.
+For **WASM32 targets** the code contained in the `sdk_types` folder is used.

-Please make sure always to use 'use crate::iota_sdk_abstraction:: ...' instead of 'use iota_sdk:: ...'.
-This way the dependencies needed for your code are automatically switsched according to the currently used build target.
+Please make sure always to use `use crate::iota_sdk_abstraction:: ...` instead of `use iota_sdk:: ...` in you code.
+This way the dependencies needed for your code are automatically switched according to the currently used build target.

 The Advantage of this target specific dependency switching is, that for NON wasm32 targets no type marshalling is needed because